-Since a brick is a nonbipartite matching covered graph free of nontrivial tight cuts, it follows from the above that every brick is $3$-connected and bicritical.
+Since a brick is a nonbipartite matching covered graph which is free of nontrivial tight cuts, it follows from the above observations that every brick is $3$-connected and bicritical.
 Edmonds, Lov{\'a}sz and Pulleyblank \cite{elp82} established the converse.

 \begin{thm} A graph $G$ is a brick if and only if it is $3$-connected and bicritical. \end{thm}